andykee/dotfiles/README.md

 ### Fonts
 I use [Adobe Source Code Pro](https://github.com/adobe-fonts/source-code-pro), which is included here.
 Version 2.010 added support for powerline fonts (used by vim-airline), which was very nice of them to do.

-### Install custom Terminal profile on OSX

-Open Terminal preferences and import ```monokai.terminal``` from the dotfiles directory.
-Set it as default.